-York Central is one of the largest brownfield sites in England.
+York Central is one of the largest regeneration projects in the UK.
 Located next to the city’s existing retail and business core and the railway station, the 45 hectare mixed-use development site has the potential to bring a valuable piece of York city centre to life.

 It is a project of huge ambition which will transform underused land into vibrant and distinctive residential neighbourhoods, cultural spaces, and a high-quality commercial quarter to the heart of one of the UK’s most historic and desirable cities.
 It will also power York’s economy into the future, helping to provide the homes the city needs and grow its economy by 20%.